 - The Pinnacle target area is host to a large (2,500 by 500m) zone of intense hydrothermally altered and gold mineralized Miocene volcanic rock.

 - The system is defined by goldin-soil anomalies and rock chip samples grading up to 6.6 gpt Au associated with northwest trending structures.

-- The target is on strike with the Isabella Pearl open pit gold mine operated by Gold Resource Corp.
+- The target is on strike with the Isabella Pearl open pit gold mine operated by Fortitude Gold.

 Isabella Pearl and the Pinnacle Target

 - The Isabella Pearl mine has P&P Reserves of 2.3M tonnes grading 3.05 gpt Au, 18 gpt Ag (220,100 oz Au, 1.2M oz Ag).
 The higher grade Pearl zone averages over 4 gpt Au

 - Fortitude Gold reported 2021 production over 45,000 ounces Au, and projects LOM cash costs of US$650/ oz Au, excellent heap leach recoveries (>81%)

 - The Pinnacle target is contiguous with the Isabella Pearl and shares a nearly identical geologic setting and has not been drilled: an excellent opportunity to add resource ounces to the Santa Fe Project.